Impact

 Approach

-Preventive care is crucial because it can lead to people spending less time in hospitals, hospice, and home health care.
+Preventive care is crucial because it can lead to less time spent in hospitals, nursing homes, and home health care.
 However, some research suggests that fewer than 50 percent of adults 65 and older are up-to-date with preventive care services.
-There are many reasons one might not receive preventive care, including not having a primary care provider or being unaware of preventive services.
+There are many reasons one might not receive preventive care, including but not limited to the lack of a primary care provider or an unawareness of recommended preventive services.

-That’s why we are supporting CMS to help Medicare beneficiaries understand and connect with a primary care provider for preventive services covered by their plan.
-This work is part of a larger vision that aims to help millions of aging Americans make informed decisions about their healthcare.
+That’s why we are supporting CMS on their initiative to help Medicare beneficiaries understand and connect with a primary care provider for preventive services covered by their plan.
+This work is part of a larger vision that aims to help millions of beneficiaries make informed decisions about their healthcare.

-At the center of this initiative is Care Compare, a tool on Medicare.gov where 64 million Medicare beneficiaries look for and compare healthcare providers of all kinds.
-With Care Compare, Medicare beneficiaries can find and compare providers in their area, assess quality of care, and understand financial considerations when choosing their care.
+At the center of this initiative is a tool on Medicare.gov, where 65 million Medicare beneficiaries can look for and compare healthcare providers of all kinds.
+With this tool, Medicare beneficiaries can find and compare providers in their area, assess quality of care, and understand financial considerations when picking their care.

 Our team has been tasked with helping CMS develop a more integrated experience across Medicare.gov.
 Long-term, our shared goal is to deliver the best experience for beneficiaries and caregivers to help them make informed decisions at every stage of their healthcare journey.